ironsoul0/ironsoul.me/src/posts/honeypot.md

 ![img](../images/honeypot/container.png)

-My firs.t tab is for a simple user and second tab is for a hacker.
+My first tab is for a simple user and second tab is for a hacker.

-Let's s.end some funds to a bank as a simple user using `deposit` function.
+Let's send some funds to a bank as a simple user using `deposit` function.

 ![img](../images/honeypot/send-0.04.png)

-Our ban.k now has 0.04 ETH locked in it.
+Our bank now has 0.04 ETH locked in it.
 Let's now try to steal it as a hacker.
 Navigate to a second tab and enter the `Attack` mode.

 ![img](../images/honeypot/attack-mode.png)

-Now let.'s execute `attack` function and send `0.01` ETH along with our function call.
+Now lets execute `attack` function and send `0.01` ETH along with our function call.

-However., after we do it, we get an error saying that we `Failed to send the Ether`.
+However, after we do it, we get an error saying that we `Failed to send the Ether`.

 ![img](../images/honeypot/failed-attack.png)